Sons of Union Veterans of the Civil War

 He retired from Michigan state government in February 2005 after serving for 25 years.
 Prior to his state service, he had served as a Sanitarian with Cass County (Michigan) Health Department, Chief Environmental Planner with the Michiana Area Council of Governments, Environmental Programs Coordinator with the Tri-County Regional Planning Commission, and Senior Ecologist with an environmental engineering consulting company.
 During his state career, he served as a Public Health Consultant with the Department of Public Health, Senior Environmental Specialist with the Toxic Substance Control Commission, Environmental Affairs Manager for the Department of Corrections, Director of the Environmental Administration Division within the Department of Management and Budget, Director of the Office of Special Environmental Projects within the Department of Environmental Quality, Acting Director of the Office of the Great Lakes, and Executive Director of the Michigan Environmental Science Board.
 The latter two positions were gubernatorial appointments by then Michigan Governor John Engler.
 At one point in his career, he held the latter three state positions simultaneously.
 Upon his retirement, Mr. Harrison's public service career was acknowledged with tributes from the Michigan Department of Environmental Quality, the Michigan State Senate, Michigan Governor Jennifer Granholm, the U.S. House of Representatives, and the President and First Lady of the United States, George and Laura Bush.
 From 2005 - 2011, Mr. Harrison operated a small consulting firm, KGH Environmental PLC.
 He also served as a special federal employee on a subcommittee with the U.S. Environmental Protection Agency's Science Advisory Board during this time.

 Brother Harrison has been married twice, his first marriage to Linda (Dodson) Harrison in 1976, and his second to Jean (Whitmer) Harrison in 1990.
 He has one son, Nathan Lewis Harrison, who is a life member of the Order.
 Brother Harrison's interest in history and genealogy peaked with the 1983 birth of his son, and ultimately resulted in his publication in 1989 of a 350-page genealogy entitled, The Ancestry of Nathan Lewis Harrison.
 This first book identified more than 150 families and 1,600 individuals.
 In 2008, he published a 648-page update entitled, The Ancestry of Nathan Lewis Harrison - Revisited Nineteen Years Later.
 The second book documents over 1,500 ancestral families and over 6,000 individuals.
+He currently is working on a book on the Civil War soldiers from Cass County, Michigan.

 Return to MOLLUS Home Page